wyethr/hrsjournal/README.md

 #### MARS-Specific Formatting

-In _static_ folder, there is a file called custom.css.
+In the _static_ folder, there is a file called custom.css.
 Here is where you should put any changes you want to make to the css.

 See the sampleWebsiteFormat for a basic outline on the naming conventions and format for author pages and articles.
 You can also always explore the issue1 folder to get a feel for how each issue should be organized.